CyberFlameGO/flat-vscode/README.md

 To create an HTTP action, you'll be asked for the following inputs:

 1. A URL
-2. An output filename
-3. A CRON schedule
+2. A CRON schedule
-4. A name
+3. A name

 These inputs will be used to generate and commit a `.github/workflows/flat.yaml` file to your repository.